ufukbakan/generic-import/README.md

 app.listen(8080);
 ```
 <h2>Why use this approach?</h2>
 It provides no coupling between main script file and route files.
-So there is much more scaleble code.
+So there is much more scalable code.

 <h2>Options</h2>